Telefonorosso/l2boot/README.md

 Provides the RDB partition-table support used during the Amiga boot process.

-Its job is to understand the Amiga Rigid Disk Block structures stored on `scsi.device` unit 0, locate the `PART` entries and create the corresponding AmigaDOS partition information.
+Its job is to understand the Amiga Rigid Disk Block structures stored on `l2scsi.device` unit 0, locate the `PART` entries and create the corresponding AmigaDOS partition information.

 `ptable.library` does not communicate with the Linux server and does not implement the Ethernet disk driver itself.
 It works on top of an already available block device.